Criminally Insane (film)

 Criminally Insane, (also known as Crazy Fat Ethel), is a 1975 horror film written and directed by Nick Millard.
 Shot on location in San Francisco, it was followed by a 1987 sequel titled Criminally Insane 2.

 A remake, Crazy Fat Ethel, was released in 2016.

+In the film, a morbidly obese mental patient is released into the custody of her grandmother, despite a past history of violence.
+When the grandmother tries to prevent the patient's gorging behavior, she is killed by her own granddaughter.
+The granddaughter proceeds to kill further victims, hiding the corpses within her grandmother's residence.
+Her efforts to dispose of the bodies backfire, alerting a neighbor.

 Plot

 The morbidly obese Ethel Janowski, who is institutionalized because of her bouts of depression and violence, is released into her grandmother's care despite Dr. Gerard's unease about Ethel's discharge.
 Upon moving into her grandmother's San Francisco home, Ethel begins consuming massive amounts of food, repeatedly claiming that the institution employees had tried to starve her to death.
 Mrs. Janowski tries to stop Ethel's gorging by emptying the refrigerator and locking the cupboards.

-When she threatens to call Dr. Gerard, Ethel stabs her to death, then stabs the old woman's hand to get the cabinet key she was holding in a death grip.
+When Mrs. Janowski threatens to call Dr. Gerard, Ethel stabs her to death, then stabs the old woman's hand to get the cabinet key she was holding in a death grip.
 Ethel locks her grandmother's corpse in a bedroom and places an order for more food.
 When the delivery boy, Glen Dickie, arrives with the groceries, Ethel does not have nearly enough money, and stabs Dickie with a broken bottle when he tries to leave with the order.
-Ethel's prostitute sister Rosalie arrives and announces that she will staying for a few days.
+Ethel's prostitute sister Rosalie arrives and announces that she will be staying for a few days.
 Ethel ignores calls from her doctor and attempts to cover up the odor of her decaying victims when Rosalie complains about the smell coming from the locked bedroom.